theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/access-data-from-the-sap-public-cloud.md

 ### Look Up and Execute BAPIs

-If a BAPI is not... make sure that the *Communication Scenario* in the *Communication Arrangement*...
+!!! warning
+	**RFC_ABAP_MESSAGE: UCON RFC Rejected**<br>
+	This error message appears when the selected BAPI is not accessible via a *Communication Scenario*.
+	Use the **Display Communication Scenarios** app in the SAP Public Cloud to check which BAPIs / Function Modules are included in the *Communication Scenarios*, see [About Communication Scenarios](#about-communication-scenarios).

 -----
 #### Related Links